NFL Preseason Picks

 - Analyzing coaches, team depth, and game plans

 - The role of statistics in betting the NFL preseason

 Why is Preseason Betting Different?

-Why is the preseason different?
-For one, power ratings don't mean a thing.
-Past season performance doesn't correlate much to preseason performance either.
-And, there are few if any past games to look at that provide any true predictive value.
+For starters, power ratings don't mean a thing.
+Last year's regular season performance doesn't correlate much to preseason performance either.

 My Preseason Picks Results

-Do Coaches take the preseason seriously or use it for its intended purpose (to test out players and new schemes)?
+Do coaches take the preseason seriously?
+Or do they use it for its intended purpose (to test out players and new schemes)?

 What about coaching motivation?

 For many years, rookie NFL coaches did very well.

 The theory was that they have more to prove and more to play for than experienced vets who are secure in their jobs.
 In 2002, the four head coaches with new teams went 11-5 (69%) ATS.